VanceChi/UnrealEngine/README.md

-Its simulate file transfer between server and client using socket.
+Its simulate file transfer from client to server using socket.